dasbeard/streetChow/README.md

 # streetChow

-iOS version for a collabritive project.
+iOS version for a collaborative project.
 Helps those in need find churhes and soup kitchens near them.